Port of Baltimore: In popular culture

-In the 1996 action film, Eraser, the film's finale and ending battle take place on and around a Russian cargo ship in the Port of Baltimore, referred to in the movie as the "Baltimore Docks".
+In the 1996 action film Eraser, the final battle takes place on and around a Russian cargo ship in the Port of Baltimore, referred to in the movie as the "Baltimore Docks".

-The Port of Baltimore appeared in the 2002 thriller movie, The Sum of All Fears.
+The port appeared in the 2002 thriller The Sum of All Fears.

-The second season of the HBO series The Wire centers around activity at the Port of Baltimore.
+The second season of the HBO series The Wire centers around activity at the port.

-The first season of the Amazon Prime series Jack Ryan features the Port of Baltimore.
-The antagonists smuggle Cesium-137 into the port for a terror attack plot.
+In the first season of the Amazon Prime series Jack Ryan, the antagonists smuggle Cesium-137 into the port.